 Bodhi Day Morning Ceremony

 The toughest part of the Bodhi Day Celebration is to find a suitable place to conduct this early morning event – this Saturday, December 8, 2018.
 The primary qualities are solitude and a view of Venus rising during the wee hours of Bodhi Day morning.
 That pretty much means somewhere high on a hill with a distant view, away from neighborhoods.
+But Venus and/or the weather doesn’t always cooperate.

 The solitude aspect is mostly as a courtesy to your neighbors who may not appreciate the recitation of the Heart Sutra and chiming bells at 4am.
 If you’re anywhere near enlightenment, you should be able to do this in the middle of Times Square without being distracted or self consciousness.
-In fact, a lot of people there will probably join you!
+In fact, a lot of people there would probably join you!

 Which brings up an important clarification of “solitude”.
 It’s more than OK to have others with you.
 But you should keep to yourselves and all should be full participants.
 Meaning, it should be as though each of you are indeed by yourselves, and that there should be no one on the bench simply observing.